Houthi insurgency: Phase 3: November 2005 – 2006

 Fighting broke out again on 9 November 2005 and continued until early 2006.
 The pro-government Hamdan tribe, led by Sheikh Abdullah al-Awjari, battled with pro-Houthi tribes and Houthis tried to assassinate a Ministry of Justice official in Dhamar.
 The fighting ended before the presidential elections that year and in March 2006, the Yemeni government freed more than 600 captured Shī'a fighters.
 There was no data with regards to casualties in 2006, but they were said to be significantly lower than those of the previous year.
+However, this was also linked to the Saleh regime's intensified censorship and crackdown on free press, making it virtually impossible for journalists to investigate the conflict.

 Phase 4: January–June 2007

 Fighting broke out on 28 January 2007, when militants attacked a number of government installations in Saada Governorate, causing 26 casualties; with six soldiers killed and leaving a further 20 injured.

 Further attacks on 31 January left six more soldiers dead and 10 wounded.
 A further ten soldiers died and 20 were wounded in an attack on an army roadblock near the Saudi Arabian border on 1 February.
 Though there was no official confirmation of militant casualties in the attacks, government sources claim three rebel fighters were killed in a security operation following the 31 January attacks.

 In February, the government launched a major offensive against the rebels involving 30,000 troops.
 By 19 February, almost 200 members of the security forces and over 100 rebels had died in the fighting.
 A further 160 rebels were killed in the subsequent two weeks.
 A French student was also killed.

 A ceasefire agreement was reached on 16 June 2007.
 The rebel leaders agreed to lay down arms and go into exile in Qatar (by whom the agreement had been mediated), while the government agreed to release rebel prisoners, help pay for reconstruction and assist with IDPs returning home.
 In total some 1,500 people were killed by the conflict in 2007, including 800 government troops, 600 rebels and 100 civilians.